agh-glk/fcs/docs/source/server/web_interface.rst

 =======================================

 In this module web methods for managing Task Server are defined.
 These methods are implemented as classes that contain proper POST and GET methods.
-Request are encapsulated in JSON messages.
+Requests are encapsulated in JSON messages.

 .. py:class:: index